Skip to main content

 Each of the defendants will be allowed to have two relatives at the trial, which is expected to be speedy, according to the friend.

-Heywood was found dead in his hotel room, and officials quickly blamed his death on excessive alcohol.
-His body was cremated without an autopsy.
+Heywood, 41, was found dead in his hotel room in Chongqing, a city of more than 30 million.
+Officials quickly blamed his death on “excessive consumption of alcohol,” according to media reports, and his body was cremated without an autopsy.

-But controversy swirled in February, when Bo's longtime lieutenant, Wang Lijun, sought refuge at the U.S. Consulate in nearby Chengdu.
+But the matter blew open in February, when Bo’s longtime lieutenant, Wang Lijun, sought refuge at the U.S. Consulate in nearby Chengdu.

 Read more: The inside story of China's great political drama